subashshrestha063/cookie-order-automation-system/scenarios/scenario-6.md

-# Scenario 6 – Daily Cookie Sold Summary & Sales Insights
+# Scenario 6 – Daily Sales Summary & Analytics

 ## Purpose
 This scenario generates a daily summary of cookie sales to provide clear visibility into sales performance and demand patterns.